 Typically, to solve this issue, the data analyst would have to go to the data engineer, describe her requirements and how she needs the new data model to look, and then wait for the data engineer to update the source data.
 This may sound like a simple task, but it’s often time-consuming—requiring the data engineer to sift through data in the data warehouse, the analyst to verify the new model, and both parties to coordinate this work amid other priorities.
 During this time, business users are waiting to access valuable new insights.

 How can we streamline the collaboration between data engineers and analysts so that business users can access insights faster?
 How can a data analyst, who does not have deep knowledge of data warehousing, simply update the data model without needing to wait for the data engineer?

 The new web-based LDM modeler brings drag-and-drop functionality to data analysts and allows them to communicate and easily explain the data model to the rest of the team.
-This is all integrated in a single interface where data engineers, data analysts, and business users work together.
+This is all integrated into a single interface where data engineers, data analysts, and business users work together.

 Let’s go back to our example of editing the model to access customer location in the insights.
 At that point, the data analyst can create a new dataset in the model and define relationships between datasets and publish the data model into the workspace of her choice.
 Once she is done publishing the data model into the workspace, she has to make sure that the GoodData platform will receive the information about the location, which she defined in the updated data model.
-She can simply create the output stage definition right inside GoodData platform without needing to understand the SQL code.
+She can simply create the output stage definition right inside the GoodData platform without needing to understand the SQL code.
 All she has to do is copy the code, forward it to the data engineer, and let the data engineer update the output stage in the cloud data warehouse.